Uniload/xStats/README.md

   1. Copy `xStats.u` to your `Program/Bin/` directory.
 (A cached copy of the mutator will work as well).
   2. Edit the automatically generated `xStats.ini` file to your liking.

 * Server (NM_DedicatedServer & NM_ListenServer):

   1. Copy `xStats.u` to your `Program/Bin/` directory.
-  2. Add `ServerPackages=xStats`to your `Beta_Dedivated_Server.ini` file, under `[Engine.GameEngine]`.
+  2. Add `ServerPackages=xStats_b1`to your `Beta_Dedivated_Server.ini` file, under `[Engine.GameEngine]`.
   (_Failing to perform this step will make the server shutdown the first time it is called with the xStat mutator parameter.
 This is because the mod has been added to the ServerPackages automatically, but it will only take effect after a server restart._)

-  3. Run your server with the following mutator parameter: `?mutator=xStats.main`.

-  4. If you are running x2 or promod, make sure to set `BonusStatsOn=False` in their respective config files.
+   3. If you are running x2 or promod, make sure to set `BonusStatsOn=False` in their respective config files.

-  5. If you have a mutator running that modifies the default ProjectileDamageTypes (f.e. promod), you will have to edit the automatically generated `xStats.ini` file to refer to the modified ProjectileDamageTypes like so:
+   4. If you have a mutator running that modifies the default ProjectileDamageTypes (f.e. promod), you will have to edit the automatically generated `xStats.ini` file to refer to the modified ProjectileDamageTypes like so:
   ```ini
   stat_HS_PDT=Class'promod_v1rc7_b3.promodSniperProjectileDamageType'
   stat_EBMA_PDT=Class'promod_v1rc7_b3.promodBladeProjectileDamageType'
   ```
+   5. Run your server with the following mutator parameter: `?mutator=xStats_b1.main`.

 ***
 ## xStats.ini example